margaretstorey/startup2024/milestone 3 - public beta.md

 7. Gave a good presentation (simple, clear, focused, time-framed, sincere).
 8. Kept documentation up to date
 9. Summarized insights on user testing
-10. Bonus marks will be awarded for teams that include a plan how to monetize their product.
+10. Tell us how you plan to monetize their product.

 **Important note:** This is not the final submission of your project.
 Please see details on the [Final Submission](/final%20submission.md) page.

-If you have any questions or comments please do not wait for the milestone meeting, please contact the course staff us on Slack.
+If you have any questions or comments please do not wait for the milestone meeting, please contact the course staff on Slack.

 Good luck!